wet-boew/cdts-DotNetTemplates/Blazor/README.md

 </div>
 ```

-### resetWetComponents Function
+### ResetWetComponents Function

-This function is mainly used by the `WetContainer` component and typically would not be called directly, but is begin made available should there be a need.
+This function is mainly used by the `WetContainer` component and typically would not be called directly, but is made available should there be a need.

 This function triggers a re-initialization of all instances of WET components with the specified name(s) currently on the page.